odhiambo-ed/Awesome-books---with-ES6/README.md

 # Awesome-books---with-ES6
-This is my Awesome books app - ES6 Version
+This is my Awesome books app - ES6 Version.
+In this version of the BookList app, the various functions are divided and created in different module folder then later imported to an entry point Js file.

 ## Built With